nais/wonderwall/README.md

 There's also an endpoint that returns metadata about the user's session as a JSON object at `GET /oauth2/session`.
 This endpoint will respond with HTTP status codes on errors:

-- `401 Unauthorized` - no session cookie or matching session found
+- `401 Unauthorized` - no session cookie or matching session found, or maximum lifetime reached
 - `500 Internal Server Error` - the session store is unavailable, or Wonderwall wasn't able to process the request

 Otherwise, an `HTTP 200 OK` is returned with the metadata with the `application/json` as the `Content-Type`.